Captopril Side Effects

 Applies to captopril: oral liquid, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking captopril:Less common
+You should check with your doctor immediately if any of these side effects occur when taking captopril:Less common

 - Chest pain

 - cloudy urine

 - fast, pounding, or irregular heartbeat or pulse

 - Arm, back, or jaw pain